 Underbrush vegetation tends to respond earlier in the growth season, capitalising on opportunity before the tall trees cast summer darkness below.
 Dogwood and holly are typical examples of understorey adjusted species.

-There is more on Duvernoia in the Shrubs and Trees Albums of this Site (Coates Palgrave, 2002; Wikipedia; www.plantzafrica.com).
+There is more on Justicia in the eponymous Album on this Site (Coates Palgrave, 2002; iNaturalist; Wikipedia; www.plantzafrica.com).